ethic-bakeery/SentraLogix/README.md

 ## Overview

-**LogiSage** is an advanced event monitoring and analysis tool designed as a modern, AI-enhanced replacement for the default Windows Event Viewer.
+**SentraLogix** is an advanced event monitoring and analysis tool designed as a modern, AI-enhanced replacement for the default Windows Event Viewer.
 It offers real-time log collection, intuitive user interfaces, anomaly detection, and smart insights via AI.

 ## Project Objective